splunk/security_content/README.md

 # Execute an Analytic Story

-Install the latest version of [Splunk Analytic Story Execution] (https://github.com/splunk/analytic_story_execution/releases) on the same search head as ESCU.
-This Splunk application will help the analyst do the following:
+Download and install the latest version of [Splunk Analytic Story Execution] (https://github.com/splunk/analytic_story_execution/releases).
+This Splunk application will help the user do the following:

 1. Execute an analytic story in an adhoc mode and view the results.
 2. Schedule all the detection searches in an analytic story.